 These diverse Illinois-based organizations rely on B20 biodiesel to fuel their fleets.
 Select a category to find stories of how clean-burning biodiesel benefits B20 Club member communities and operations.

 Award-winning B20 Club

 The B20 Club received the Industry Partnership Award from the National Biodiesel Board (NBB), recognizing the success of the program as a platform to showcase fleets using B20 biodiesel blends.
-Pictured at the award presentation, from left to right, are: Tom Verry, NBB director of outreach and development, John DeRosa, director of environmental health, American Lung Association in Illinois; Jeff Lynn, Illinois Soybean Association board member; and Donnell Rehagen, NBB chief executive officer.
+Pictured at the award presentation, from left to right, are: Tom Verry, NBB director of outreach and development, John DeRosa, director of environmental health, American Lung Association; Jeff Lynn, Illinois Soybean Association board member; and Donnell Rehagen, NBB chief executive officer.

 B20: Good for Your Fleet and Your Community

 You probably already know that biodiesel is a renewable, clean-burning alternative to petroleum diesel that supports Illinois agriculture and spurs our state's economy.
 However, did you know that by choosing to use biodiesel blends of B20 and greater, fleets across Illinois are giving back to their communities, too?
 B20 has proven emission and health benefits.
 John DeRosa, director, American Lung Association, explains more in this short video.

 It’s Easy Being Green with Biodiesel

 Using biodiesel is an easy way for fleets and municipalities to improve air quality in their communities and reduce their carbon footprint.
 Running the renewable fuel also supports Illinois agriculture economy.
 See how easy it is to be green with biodiesel in this short video.

 B20 Club Associate Members represent the production and marketing sectors of the biodiesel industry.
 These organizations are BQ-9000 certified, serve Illinois-based customers and are valuable resources for fleet owners and managers interested in fueling with B20.